Lifetime Adoption > Adoption Options > Safe Haven or Adoption

-Safe Haven Baby Box or Adoption
+Safe Haven or Adoption

-woman with baby in crisis considering Safe Haven baby box If you’re pregnant and not in a position to raise a child — or another child — you still have the opportunity to make a thoughtful and loving choice for your baby’s future: adoption or Safe Haven Baby Box surrender.
+woman with baby in crisis considering Safe Haven baby box If you’re pregnant and not in a position to raise a child — or another child — you still have the opportunity to make a thoughtful and loving choice for your baby’s future: adoption or Safe Haven surrender.

 Safe Haven laws were established to give parents a safe and anonymous way to surrender their unharmed infant.
 These laws typically apply to babies from birth up to one year old, although the age limit varies by state.

-A parent can bring their baby to designated locations – such as hospitals, fire stations, and police stations, and place their babies in Safe Haven Baby Boxes – without fear of being prosecuted for baby abandonment.
+Parents can bring their baby to designated locations – such as hospitals, fire stations, police stations, or Safe Haven Baby Boxes – without fear of being prosecuted for baby abandonment.

 These laws aim to reduce the unsafe abandonment of newborns, which can result in serious harm or death, by offering a secure and legal alternative for a parent who feels they cannot care for their baby.

 Choosing Safe Haven allows you to remain completely anonymous.
 However, you will have no information about who is raising your child or how they are growing.
 Likewise, your child will have no knowledge of their birth family, any important family medical history, or the opportunity to develop a relationship with their birth parents.
-To go further into this topic, please read our blog article entitled “Understanding Safe Haven for Babies and Adoption.”

 Safe Haven vs Adoption: A Quick Comparison

-Aspect Safe Haven Surrender Private Adoption
+Feature Safe Haven Private Adoption

 Get More Information About Adoption

 This form is intended for pregnant women or women wanting to place their child for adoption after birth.
-If you live outside of the U.S., please click here.

 Lifetime Adoption anniversary logo